xiix0/scam/README.md

-You will be given a post of trust and responsibility.
+Alimony and bribes will engage a large share of your wealth.